Sex assignment: Assignment in cases of infants with intersex traits, or cases of trauma

 Observation or recognition of an infant's sex may be complicated in the case of intersex infants and children and in cases of early trauma.
-In such cases, the infant may be assigned male or female, and may receive medical treatment to confirm that assignment.
-These medical interventions have increasingly been seen as a human rights issue due to their unnecessary nature and the potential for lifelong complications.
+In such cases, the infant may be assigned male or female, and may receive intersex surgery to confirm that assignment.
+These medical interventions have increasingly been seen as a human rights violation due to their unnecessary nature and the potential for lifelong complications.

-Cases of trauma include the famous John/Joan case, where sexologist John Money claimed successful reassignment from male to female at age 17 months of a boy whose penis was destroyed during circumcision.
+Cases of trauma include the famous John/Joan case, where sexologist John Money claimed successful reassignment from male to female of a 17-month-old boy whose penis was destroyed during circumcision.
 However, this claim was later shown to be largely false.
 The subject, David Reimer, later identified as a man.

 The number of births with ambiguous genitals is in the range of 1 in 2,000 to 1 in 4,500 (0.05% to 0.02%).
 Typical examples would be an unusually prominent clitoris in an otherwise apparently typical girl, or complete cryptorchidism in an otherwise apparently typical boy.
 In most of these cases, a sex is tentatively assigned and the parents told that tests will be performed to confirm the apparent sex.
 Typical tests in this situation might include a pelvic ultrasound to determine the presence of a uterus, a testosterone or 17α-hydroxyprogesterone level, and/or a karyotype.
 In some of these cases a pediatric endocrinologist is consulted to confirm the tentative sex assignment.
 The expected assignment is usually confirmed within hours to a few days in these cases.

 Some infants are born with enough ambiguity that assignment becomes a more drawn-out process of multiple tests and intensive education of the parents about sexual differentiation.
 In some of these cases, it is clear that the child will face physical difficulties or social stigma as they grow up, and deciding upon the sex of assignment involves weighing the advantages and disadvantages of either assignment.
 Intersex activists have criticised "normalising" procedures performed on infants and children, who are unable to provide informed consent.